 The test results are interpreted in terms of whether a gauge pressure of 2 070 kPa is reached and, if so, the time taken for the pressure to rise from 690 kPa to 2 070 kPa gauge.
-The pyrotechnic substances in powder form or as pyrotechnic units as presented in the fireworks, that are used to produce an aural effect, or used as a bursting charge or lifting charge, is to be considered as flash composition if the minimum time taken for the pressure rise is shown to be less than, or equal to, 8 ms for 0.5 g of pyrotechnic substance.
+The result is considered positive "+" and the pyrotechnic substances in powder form or as pyrotechnic units as presented in the fireworks, that are used in waterfalls, or used as a bursting charge or lifting charge, is to be considered as flash composition if the minimum time taken for the pressure rise is shown to be less than, or equal to, 6 ms for 0.5 g of pyrotechnic substance.